Project

 Stop Offshore Drilling

-The Trump Administration has proposed offshore drilling, ignoring more than 1,200 local, state and federal officials, more than 150 municipalities nationwide, 26 coastal communities in South Carolina, and Governor Henry McMaster when he released a plan to allow offshore oil and gas drilling in the waters of the Atlantic – including South Carolina’s coast – within the next five years.
+In 2018, the Trump Administration proposed expanding offshore drilling, ignoring opposition from more than 1,200 local, state and federal officials, more than 150 municipalities nationwide, 26 coastal communities in South Carolina, and Governor Henry McMaster.
+The plan would allow offshore oil and gas drilling in the waters of the Atlantic – including South Carolina’s coast – within five years.

 South Carolinians have spoken out against the Administration’s efforts to give our coastline away to the oil industry.
 An overwhelming majority of our coastal cities and counties have formally opposed offshore drilling and seismic testing.
 They’re joined by local businesses, commercial fishermen, editorial boards, the Gullah Geechee Nation, state voices in Washington like Mark Sanford, Jim Clyburn and Tim Scott.